katyamust/spark-in-production/src/python/src/tests/README.md

 ## Using This Sample

-This code sample shows how to use pytest to create factory fixtures used to test modularized spark functions.
+This code sample shows how to use `pytest` to create factory fixtures used to test modularized spark functions.
 To run this code sample, you can open this folder in the [dev container](../../../../README.md), and then run `pytest` from the root level of the folder from the command line.
-Test Explorer extensions, preinstalled the container, also allows run and debug tests inline as well.
+Test Explorer extensions, preinstalled in the container, also allow you to run and debug tests inline as well.
 The SparkSession and some other useful test fixtures (message factory and message schema) are defined in the testing root level `conftest.py`.